reinout91/cookiecutter-cpp/README.md

 A test-driven C++ project template built on CMake and GoogleTest

 CMake is a fast and easy build tool.
-GoogleTest test ensures robust code.
+Use of GoogleTest test ensures robust code.
 Doxygen enables documentation.
 pmm is a package manager manager.
 You can configure your project to use Conan or VCPKG.
+This may become more important for cross platform development.

 This template was made by combining:
 Original Cookicutter project: https://github.com/hbristow/cookiecutter-cpp